Kristina01-hash/Kristina01-hash.github.io/research.md

 <div class="research-intro">
   <p>
-  My research lies at the intersection of artificial intelligence, optimization, and systems theory — with a strong emphasis on clean design and explainability.
+  My research lies at the intersection of artificial intelligence, optimization, and systems theory, focusing on clean design and explainability.
   </p>

 <ul>